Learn how to personalize and add specific info to sales forms.

 - Create or open an invoice.

-- On the Choose what you use panel, decide what company info you want customers to see.
+- On the Choose what you use panel, select Change what your customers see panel, decide what company info you want customers to see.
+You can select company info from the Content section.

 Customize the details